On a mean-field Pontryagin minimum principle for stochastic optimal control: Mathematical background

-in $(X_t,P_t)$ subject to the boundary conditions $X_0 = a$ and $P_T = \nabla_x f(X_T)$ \cite{pontryagin}.
-Formulation (\ref{eq:deterministic PMP}) offers significant computational savings compared to (\ref{eq:HJB}) and has been widely used especially in the context of nonlinear model predictive control (NMPC) \cite{Allgower,MPC}.
-The PMP for ODEs has been extended to SDEs (\ref{eq:FSDE}) giving rise to the, so called, stochastic PMP with (\ref{eq:deterministic PMP}) replaced by a pair of forward-backward SDEs \cite{Carmona}.
+and subject to the boundary conditions ${\rm X}_0 = x_0$ and ${\rm P}_T = \nabla_x f({\rm X}_T)$ \cite{pontryagin}.
+Formulation (\ref{eq:deterministic PMP}) offers significant computational savings compared to (\ref{eq:HJB}) and has been used, for example, in the context of nonlinear model predictive control (NMPC) \cite{Allgower,MPC}.
+The PMP for ODEs has been extended to SDEs (\ref{eq:FSDE}) giving rise to the stochastic PMP with (\ref{eq:deterministic PMP}) replaced by a pair of forward-backward SDEs \cite{Carmona,Bensoussan}.

-In this paper, we develop a Hamiltonian mean-field formulation in the spirit of the PMP-based Hamiltonian ODE formulation (\ref{eq:deterministic PMP}), which, in turn, can be approximated by interacting particle systems.
-Since the PMP directly targets the gradient of the value function $v_t(x)$; i.e.,~$P_t = y_t(X_t)$ with $y_t(x) = \nabla_x v_t(x)$, we note that
+In this paper, instead, we develop a Hamiltonian mean-field formulation in the spirit of the PMP-based Hamiltonian ODE formulation (\ref{eq:deterministic PMP}), which, in turn, can be approximated by interacting particle systems.
+Since PMP directly targets the gradient of the value function $v_t(x)$; {\it i.e.},~${\rm P}_t = y_t({\rm X}_t)$ with $y_t(x) = \nabla_x v_t(x)$, we note that

 which follows form (\ref{eq:HJB}) assuming sufficient regularity of the value function.